Project

 Main Aim

 The UPSIDE project aims at developing radically new technology to interface with the brain by largely overcoming existing bottlenecks in brain stimulation and recording.
 This will rely on technological breakthroughs introduced by the consortium members, which establish the groundwork for the innovations introduced in this project.
-With experts in microelectronics (TUD, SG), microfabrication and material science (UG, MST), signal processing (NWK), neuroscience and neurobiology (UF), and focused ultrasound (FUSF), the consortium gathers all the necessary expertise to take on this Challenge and develop the next generation of brain interfaces.
+With experts in microelectronics, microfabrication and material science, signal processing, neuroscience and neurobiology, and focused ultrasound, the consortium gathers all the necessary expertise to take on this challenge and develop the next generation of brain interfaces.

 Objectives